ntwrkrcrt/ntwrkrcrt/README.md

 # Hi there, I'm a Backend engineer 👋

-💻 Backend engineer with strong experience in **fintech and blockchain**.
-I’ve worked on high-load systems, trading bots, and smart contracts.
-My main focus is building **reliable, scalable, and high-performance services**
+💻 Backend engineer with strong experience in **fintech and blockchain**

 ---